kwonus/Quelle-Obsolete/Quelle.md

 The folder must exist, and the file in that folder must not exist.
 If those two conditionas are met, the CloudSearch.java will contain the generated code.

-**The FILE Clause**

-*@save* myfile.txt

-Normally, the Quelle interpreter displays text to the console window.
-At times, it might be useful to save that output to a file instead.
-For instance, if we wanted to save the code-generation for the java example shown earlier, we can add

 ### X. System Controls

 | Fully Specified Name | Short Name  | Meaning                                                     | Values                                 | Visibility |